geiger-rs/cargo-geiger/README.md

 Unsafe methods: 14/460
 Unsafe impls: 21/136
 ```

+So, out of 85 functions in the files, 20 of them are marked `unsafe`.
+Out of 460 methods,
+14 of them are `unsafe`, and so on.

 Example from `ggez`, a crate that mostly uses dependencies that
 provide safe wrappers, and so needs little unsafe code itself: